Ascospore: Methods of study

 Spore discharge has attracted modern biophysics.
-High-speed videography (more than 10,000 frames per second) captures the sub-millisecond launch of unitunicate and bitunicate asci, allowing calculation of initial velocity, turgor and energy storage.
+High-speed videography (more than 10,000 frames per second) can capture the sub-millisecond launch of unitunicate and bitunicate asci, allowing calculation of initial velocity, turgor and energy storage.
 Coupled with deletion mutants that alter osmolyte synthesis, these films have linked glycerol accumulation to firing force in Gibberella zeae and pinpointed a latch-mediated spring mechanism in dung fungi.
 Fluorescence and confocal microscopy bridge structure and genetics.
 In the budding yeast, green fluorescent protein tags on Chs3, Cda1 and Dit1 show where the chitin-to-chitosan layer and the dityrosine coat assemble; spores lacking these proteins fluoresce uniformly, confirming wall permeability defects.
 Similar tagging in Fusarium and Neurospora is uncovering conserved sporulation gene networks across the division.

-Quantifying airborne inoculum relies on volumetric samplers such as Burkard spore traps, which draw a constant stream of air over a greased slide.
+Quantifying airborne inoculum often relies on volumetric samplers such as Burkard spore traps, which draw a constant stream of air over a greased slide.
 Pathologists stain the daily tape with trypan blue and count the captured ascospores to forecast outbreaks of apple scab, sclerotinia stem rot and other diseases.
 Machine learning models fed with these counts, plus weather data, now outperform simple degree-day rules of thumb.
 High-throughput metabarcoding of airborne or soil DNA now complements spore-trap counts, detecting cryptic ascomycetes that never fruit in culture.

 Applied significance

 Food spoilage and shelf-stable products

 Heat-resistant ascospores from a small set of filamentous ascomycetes are the chief spoilage hazard in high-acid, shelf-stable drinks and purées.
-D-value trials rank them in three tiers: Talaromyces macrosporus, Paecilomyces variotii (teleomorph =Byssochlamys spectabilis) and neosartorya-type Aspergillus strains survive ≥10 min at 90 C; a middle group—including Paecilomyces niveus, Monascus ruber and allied Talaromyces—tolerates 80 to 85 C pasteurisation for several minutes; yeast spores of Saccharomyces cerevisiae and xerophilic A. glaucus are killed below 75 C. These spores are constitutionally dormant: their cytoplasm vitrifies into a glass-like matrix supported by greater than 1 molar trehalose and mannitol, halting metabolism and rendering them impervious even in nutrient-rich media.
+Heat-resistance trials (often reported as D-values) rank these ascospores in three tiers: Talaromyces macrosporus, Paecilomyces variotii (teleomorph=Byssochlamys spectabilis) and neosartorya-type Aspergillus strains survive ≥10 minutes at 90 C; a middle group—including Paecilomyces niveus, Monascus ruber and allied Talaromyces—tolerates 80 to 85 C pasteurization for several minutes; yeast spores of Saccharomyces cerevisiae and xerophilic A. glaucus are killed below 75 C. These spores are naturally dormant: their cytoplasm vitrifies into a glass-like matrix supported by greater than 1 molar trehalose and mannitol, halting metabolism and rendering them impervious even in nutrient-rich media.

 The toughest taxa rival bacterial endospores: T. macrosporus and the thermophile Thermoascus crustaceus top published D-values, while P. variotii owes its hardiness to an ascospore stage that remains dormant until extreme stimuli both activate and fail to inactivate it, causing "late" spoilage weeks after packaging.
 Once activated, the compatible solutes efflux, viscosity collapses and germ-tube growth resumes.
-High intracellular trehalose and mannitol (>1 M) vitrify the cytoplasm; upon activation these solutes efflux, viscosity drops and germ-tube growth resumes.
+High intracellular trehalose and mannitol (greater than 1 molar) can vitrify the cytoplasm; upon activation these solutes efflux, viscosity drops and germ-tube growth resumes.
 Ongoing nomenclatural reform now lists Paecilomyces variotii rather than Byssochlamys on hazard registers, though the older name persists in some industry guides.